-- 3.1 The Joint Policy Statement Regarding the Listing of Overseas Companies jointly published by The Stock Exchange of Hong Kong Limited ("Exchange") and the Securities and Futures Commission ("SFC") on 27 September 2013 amended on 30 April 2018 ("JPS") states that the statutory securities regulator of an overseas issuer's jurisdiction of incorporation must have adequate arrangements with the SFC for regulatory co-operation9.
-Main Board Rule 8.02A states that each of the statutory securities regulator of an issuer's jurisdiction of incorporation and the statutory securities regulator of the place of central management and control must be a full signatory to the IOSCO MMOU.
+- 3.1 Main Board Rule 8.02A states that each of the statutory securities regulator of an issuer's jurisdiction of incorporation and the statutory securities regulator of the place of central management and control must be a full signatory to the IOSCO MMOU.
 This is to enable the Securities and Futures Commission (the "SFC") to seek regulatory assistance and information from overseas statutory securities regulators to facilitate the SFC's investigations and enforcement actions where an issuer has its records, business operations, assets and management outside Hong Kong.
-This requirement is met for issuers incorporated in Ireland as the Central Bank of Ireland, the statutory securities regulator in Ireland, is a full signatory toof the IOSCO MMOU10.
-In addition, the Central Bank of Ireland has an arrangement concerning mutual assistance and exchange of information with the SFC11.
-(Updated in January 2022) - 3.2 If a listing applicant is incorporated in Ireland but its place of central management and control12 is elsewhere, similar international co-operation arrangements must generally also be in place with that jurisdiction 13-the statutory securities regulator of that
+This requirement is met for issuers incorporated in Ireland as the Central Bank of Ireland, the statutory securities regulator in Ireland, is a full signatory to the IOSCO MMOU.
+In addition, the Central Bank of Ireland has an arrangement concerning mutual assistance and exchange of information with the SFC6.
+(Updated in January 2022) - 3.2 If a listing applicant is incorporated in Ireland but its place of central management and control7 is elsewhere, the statutory securities regulator of that jurisdiction must also be a full signatory to the IOSCO MMOU.
+(Updated in January 2022) - 4.
+Core Shareholder Protection Standards Eligible Irish Companies must demonstrate how the domestic laws, rules and regulations to which they are subject and their constitutional documents, in combination, provide the Core Shareholder Protection Standards set out in Appendix 3 of the Main Board Rules (Appendix 3 of the GEM Rules).